zph/runbook/README.md

 # Create an instance of a runbook for execution by filling in parameterization
 # Adds metadata indicating that runbook is ready to execute
-runbook plan TITLE
+runbook plan RUNBOOK_PATH

 # Edit a notebook server in browser (starts jupyter server and opens page)
-runbook edit FILENAME
+runbook edit RUNBOOK_PATH

-# Review a runbook which inserts metadata to allow a type of execution
-runbook review TITLE

 # Execute a runbook where default is --interactive=true
 # Note can only find runbooks that have been prepared
 runbook run TITLE

+# Review a runbook which inserts metadata to allow a type of execution
+runbook review TITLE
 ```

 # Decisions